Many Hands Make Good Work: 5 Tips for Ensuring High-Quality Designs

 By Arian Bloomfield, PE

-Have you ever read an email over and over to make it perfect, only to find a glaring error after hitting send?
-No matter how many times you look at something, we can become blind to our own mistakes.
+Have you read an email repeatedly to make it perfect, only to find a glaring error after hitting send?
+No matter how many times we look at something, we can become blind to our own mistakes.
+This is why a review process is essential for executing high-quality designs.

 Producing High-Quality Designs Using QA/QC